 Some people become famous for the wrong reasons altogether, and ‘Murder Made Me Famous’ by Reelz is one such show that tells the stories of people who became household names for committing heinous crimes.
 From unforgiving serial killers slaughtering prostitutes and young women to beloved husbands and girlfriends killing their partners; crimes of passion to cold-blooded murders, ‘Murder Made Me Famous’ has details that will make your blood curdle and chill your bones.

 Season 1 of ‘Murder Made Me Famous aired on August 15, 2015, and Season 2 followed on March 19, 2016.
 A bit over a year later, Season 3 released on April 8, 2017.
 Season 4 followed on April 14, 2018, and a few months later, Season 5 released on August 18, 2018.
 ‘Murder Made Me Famous’ made a return only months later, with Season 6 premiering on November 17, 2018.
-Now, Season 7 is slated to make its debut on March 16, 2019.
-New episodes will air on Reelz at 8 PM ET every Saturday.
+Season 7 premiered on March 16, 2019.
 Now, the question is whether the show will have another season.

 Murder Made Me Famous Cast: Who’s in it?